KEPHA222/crud_node_mysql/README.md

 UNLOCK TABLES;<br>

 ##Stored Producures <br>
-You will be required to create Store Produre called "EmployeeAddOrEdit"<br>
+You will be required to create Store Produre called "EmployeeAddOrEdit".

-It will be used in Insertion and Updating of Employee DB.<br>
+It will be used in inserting and updating of Employee DB.<br>

 ##run <br>
 Run this program on localhost PORT: 3000 "http://localhost:3000/"